Ceterai/Ceterai.github.io/MyEnternia/Wiki/Defective/README.md

 # Defective

 Repeatedly damages enemies around you with electricity.
 Damage is dependant on your max health.
-Alta:

 ## Parameters